Medically reviewed by Drugs.com. Last updated on Jun 29, 2020.

 Concerns related to adverse events:

-• Choroidal detachment: Beta-blockade and/or other suppressive therapy have been associated with choroidal detachment following filtration procedures.
+• Choroidal detachment: Beta-blockade and/or other aqueous suppressive therapy have been associated with choroidal detachment following filtration procedures.

 • Heart failure: Use with caution in patients with compensated heart failure and monitor for a worsening of the condition; may lead to heart failure in patients without a history of heart failure.
 Use is contraindicated in overt heart failure.
+In a scientific statement from the American Heart Association, timolol has been determined to be an agent that may exacerbate underlying myocardial dysfunction (magnitude: major) (AHA [Page 2016]).

 • Peripheral vascular disease (PVD) and Raynaud disease: Can precipitate or aggravate symptoms of arterial insufficiency in patients with PVD and Raynaud disease.
 Use with caution and monitor for progression of arterial obstruction.